RonanB96/Low-Cost-EEG-Based-BCI/README.md

 Run "pip install -r requirements.txt" within the folder

 Nucleo code was created with STM32CubeMX and edited in SW4STM32 but can be imported into other ARM based IDE

+## Theory

+The thesis documenting the design and testing of the project can be found in the Thesis folder

 ## Contributing